thoughtbot/testing-rails/book/introduction/test_driven_development.md

 ### A Pragmatic Approach

-There's a lot of dogmatism surrounding the excercise of TDD.
+There's a lot of dogmatism surrounding the exercise of TDD.
 We believe that TDD is often the best choice for all the reasons above; however, you must always consider the tradeoffs.
 Sometimes, TDD doesn't make sense or simply isn't worth it.
 In the end, the most important thing is that you can feel confident that